How to Count Your Cadence

 With this option, you have a magnet on your crankarm and a sensor on your chainstay.
 The computer then counts your cadence for you in real time, just like it does with wheel speed.

 It’s easy, but it does cost a little bit more, and it also requires another magnet attached to your bike.

 If that’s what you want, here are two computers with cadence that are worth checking out:

 I used the Cat Eye Strada on a friend’s bike, and it was neat to watch the cadence.
 It really opened my eyes, because my cadence would regularly drop down to 80-85 even when I thought I was pedaling 90-95 rpm!

-Or… go all out with the Garmin Edge 305 (you can add cadence as an optional kit.)
+Or… go all out with the Garmin Edge 500 Bundle (which includes a speed/cadence sensor.)